 1. How does a QR code work?

-– Dynamic- These are mainly preferred for multiple time usage, without having to switch between QR codes.
+– Dynamic QR codes– These are mainly preferred for multiple time usage, without having to switch between QR codes.
 The information encoded can be changed, at any interval of time.
 For instance, using dynamic QR codes on event invites, attendee reviews, event registrations and so on, proves to be an advantage.
-The information encoded can be modified post printing.
+The information encoded can be modified post-printing.

-This is where the advantages of Dynamic QR codes come in.
-With Dynamic QR codes, one can track the analytics regarding number of scans, time, location, and duration of high activity.
-One can create markdown cards, that pop up on scanning the code, and even assign campaigns to different codes and manage them all in one dashboard.
-One can even download QR codes in formats of higher quality, with zero compromise on quality.
+This is where the advantages of dynamic QR codes come in.
+With dynamic QR codes, one can track the analytics regarding the number of scans, time, location, and duration of high activity.
+One can create landing pages that pop up on scanning the code, and even assign campaigns to different codes and manage them all in one dashboard.
+One can even download QR codes in formats of higher quality, with zero compromises on quality.

 Before deciding on the use cases, it is essential to know certain tips to enhance user statistics.
 For QR codes to be effectively scanned, the size should be below 1.2×1.2 inches and optimal placement of the code should be a priority.
 They can be used on flyers, posters, invites, stalls, on product packaging, business cards and so on, having ensured that the code is placed in a detectable location.

 Examples of QR codes being used in events